bitfocus/companion-module-toggl-track/companion/HELP.md

 - use module toggl-track instead of implementing api on our own
 - add status reports for some failure cases in connections dashboard
 - add configurable time entry poller
-- add feedback for currently running project
+- add feedback for currently running project and client
 - update timerDuration to contain the correct duration formatted as time string